 In the Buddha’s time it was a common practice for more senior students of the Buddha to help the more junior students with their questions.
 This was a mentoring relationship and the senior students were called kalyana mitta.
 The phrase “kalyana mitta” comes from the Pali Buddhist texts and means admirable friend or admirable companion.

 The Buddha thought highly of the benefit from kalyana mittas and in the Samyutta Nikaya text (SN 45.2) he said: “Admirable friendship, admirable companionship, admirable camaraderie is actually the whole of the holy life.
-When a monk has admirable people as friends, companions, & colleagues, he can be expected to develop and pursue the noble eightfold path.”
+When a monk has admirable people as friends, companions, and colleagues, he can be expected to develop and pursue the noble eightfold path.”

 Since the Buddha thought highly of kalyana mittas that is good enough for us and the TBC decided to offer the service of kalyana mittas to our sangha.
 This kalyana mitta service is being offered as part of our Dharma in Action program which also offers many other programs such as meditation for teens, books through bars, prayers for peace day, a winter clothing drive with Mt Tabor Church, etc. Thanks to Sister Vernice for directing our Dharma in Action program.